 What to Eat to Lose Weight

-The best way to lose weight is to combine healthy eating with physical activity, says the Office on Women's Health.
+Diet statistics show the best way to lose weight is to combine healthy eating with physical activity, says the Office on Women's Health.
 If you choose to do a diet plan such as eating more frequently every two to three hours per day, you should choose the right foods.

 Healthy foods such as lean protein, vegetables, fruits and whole grains are recommended if you're aiming to lose weight.
 Some other weight loss tips, according to Harvard Health Publishing, include choosing foods that satisfy hunger, avoiding highly caloric beverages such as sodas or juices, keeping track of what you eat with apps or a food diary and balancing your meals.